DMVis/DMVis/documentation/components/point.md

 ## name

 - Type: `string`
-- Default: `(x-coordinate, y-coordinate)`
+- Default: `'point'`

-Name of the point, is mainly used in identifying the point, or can be used for displaying a point name on hover.
+Class name of the point.
+It can be used as an identifier.
+Defaults to only `'point'`.
+If set, the class names will be `'point'` and `'point-name'`.

 # Event dispatches